Silverune/PicoPlant/README.md

 # MICROCONTROLLER MOISTURE MONITOR (MMM)

 ## Introduction
 This project develops a low cost microcontroller controlled moisture monitoring solution that can be applied to a variety of moisture detection requirements.
-All components used are listed and are low-cost.
 The entire project should cost similar to the price of a commercial single moisture probe with plenty of scope for future enhancement.
-Some knowledge of interfacing the microcontroller and ability to solder is required.
+Some knowledge of interfacing to a microcontroller and the ability to solder is required.

 ## Key Elements
 The following are the primary elements required: